Sure, Rochester, MN has tons of great restaurants, concerts and entertainment events, but what can you do for FREE?

 Markets and Festivals

-Thursdays on First & 3rd Summer Market and Music Festival is a weekly outdoor market of over 100 art, craft and food vendors and live entertainment every Thursday throughout the summer.
+Thursdays Downtown Summer Market and Music Festival (formerly called Thursdays on First & 3rd) is a weekly outdoor market of over 100 art, craft and food vendors and live entertainment every Thursday throughout the summer.
 While there are plenty of things available for purchase, admission is always free!

 Olmsted County Free Fair | Chad Johnson